Do you want to create ‘buy one get one’ (BOGO) offers in your WooCommerce store?

-Reusable coupon codes can get you more sales but they can also reduce your profit margins.
+Reusable coupon codes can generate more sales but they’ll also reduce your profit margins.

 You can also type in a message that Advanced Coupons will show if a customer triggers the deal but doesn’t add the free or discounted product to their cart.
-In this way, you can improve the customer experience.
+In this way, you can help customers take advantage of your offers, which will improve their shopping experience.

 When you’re happy with how the BOGO deal is set up, don’t forget to click on the ‘Save BOGO Deals’ button.